 “Without organizational alignment, management visibility and clear priorities, a company can never fully achieve EHS excellence.”Chip Duffie, EHS Momentum

 Best Practices, especially for EHS Program management starts at the top, and permeate all levels of management.
 EHS programs can actually boost production through morale improvement, yet managers fear the time used to comply with them.
 As a result, too many companies fail to integrate consistent EHS practices into their operations.
 Instead, those businesses often find themselves scrambling to comply with an agency request, customer RFP or even a plaintiff’s demand.
-Creating an affective safety committee is one remarkably simple, effective, practice to avoid landing in a defensive safety mess.
+Creating an effective safety committee is one remarkably simple, effective, practice to avoid landing in a defensive safety mess.

 Here are a few things to add to the effectiveness of your committee.

 It is tempting to create an EHS committee and then over time relegate responsibility to lower level employees.
 This saves time of your senior level management for daily critical oversight.
 As responsibility descends rank, executive management participation become less visible.
 Operations and expectations move to misalignment, and cultural perceptions of management’s commitment turn negative.
 This result is all too common and is avoidable.